IsWladi/Lab-Coleccionista-FastAPI-MongoDB-Ionic/README.md

 * [Project Structure](#project-structure)
 * [References](#references)

-# Needed Github Repository Secrets
-- As of now, there are no repository secrets for Oracle Database Cloud connections because, until now, a cloud database has not been available

 # Notes
 - Bug: If I've updated the repository secrets, I need to update the environment variables in Deta Space because they are not updated automatically.
 - Check if it's an improvement to replace bcrypt with argon2-cffi.

 # Published API
 ( as of now, there is no published API until I have an Oracle cloud database )

+# How to publish the API to DetaSpace
+## Needed Github Repository Secrets
+- As of now, there are no repository secrets for Oracle Database Cloud connections because, until now, a cloud database has not been available

+## Publish the API
+- Make a pull request to the `main` branch:
+    - The GitHub Action will run the tests for being able to merge the pull request.
+    - When merged, the GitHub Action will publish the API to Deta Space.

 # How to Run the Project Locally with Docker
 ## Requirements